-Proposers who have submitted responsive Technical Proposals will be invited by the Committee to make a presentation on the date identified in the Milestone Schedule.
+Proposers who have submitted Technical Proposals in accordance with the requirements of the RFP will be invited by the Committee to make a presentation on the date identified in the Milestone Schedule.
 The Committee may prepare Clarification and/or Communication questions and these questions may be sent to the Proposers by the SCDOT POC prior to the presentation.
 The purpose is to highlight the key elements of its Proposal and to provide an opportunity to orally answer questions through an open dialogue.
 Proposers will be permitted to ask questions during the presentation.
 The presentation will be scheduled for 1 hour 20 minutes.
 SCDOT will terminate the presentation promptly at the end of the allotted time.
 The format for the Proposer's presentations is: